 The 1980s are now seen as a time in human history that is characterised by vibrancy, vigour, and danger.
 The cinema eventually altered as time saw everything else change.
 Production design and visual magnificence reached astonishing heights throughout this era because to developments in special effects, filmmaking, and film development.
 Thanks to aspiring masters of their trade like Wes Craven, James Cameron, John Carpenter, Stuart Gordon, and David Cronenberg, horror saw a revival.
-See some of the top horror films by the aforementioned directors and other ones from the 1980s.
+See some of the best Sci-Fi horror movies by the aforementioned directors and other ones from the 1980s.

 1. They Live (1988)